OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Methods

 \subsubsection{Quality Cuts for \civ Lags}

 \ozdes tracked $305$ high redshift AGN with \civ lines visible for reverberation mapping.
 These distant sources represent the earliest and most luminous AGN in the \ozdes RM sample, and, owing to the anti-correlation of AGN luminosity and optical variability \citep{MacLeod_2010}, the sources with the weakest AGN variability.
 These sources are also observed with the shortest rest-frame time window due to higher time dilation at these higher redshifts.
 In combination, lag recovery for the \civ sample is a difficult process with an outsized risk of false positives if approached naively.
-For \civ RM of the \ozdes sample, \citet{OzDES-Penton_2021} provide a series of quality cuts to maximize the reliability of $R-L$ constraints and minimize the rate of false positives, tuned on mock simulations of \ozdes-like data.
-Under these cuts, sources are sorted into quality levels of `bronze', `silver', `gold', or are rejected completely based on the properties of their marginalized lag posterior distribution and the lag recovery results from the ICCF method.
+For \civ RM of the \ozdes sample, \citet{OzDES-Penton_2021} provide a series of quality cuts to maximise the reliability of $R-L$ constraints and minimise the rate of false positives, tuned on mock simulations of \ozdes-like data.
+Under these cuts, sources are sorted into quality levels of `bronze', `silver', `gold', or are rejected completely based on the properties of their marginalised lag posterior distribution and the lag recovery results from the ICCF method (examples of gold and bronze \civ sources can be seen in Figure~\ref{fig: CIV_example_curves)}.
 These cuts are: \begin{enumerate} \item That the \javelin posterior rule out $\Delta t = 0$ to within $3 \sigma$, \item That the lag of \javelin and ICCF lags agree to within $100 \mathrm{d}$, \item That the \javelin lag posterior median and maximum posterior value be similar (within $110 \mathrm{d}$ for bronze quality, $80 \mathrm{d}$ for silver and $65 \mathrm{d}$ for gold), \item That the \javelin posterior is strongly constrained to a single peak, with a high fraction ($33\%, 45\%$ and $65\%$ for bronze, silver and gold, respectively) of posterior density / MCMC chain samples falling within a single mode. \end{enumerate}

 After these cuts, \citet{OzDES-Penton_2025} recovered $29$ \civ lags, with $6$ each at the gold and silver confidence level and $17$ at bronze.
 This analysis included a re-examination of the two \civ lags from \citet{OzDES-Hoormann_2019} with more years of observations.